Dreaming381/Latios-Framework/Documentation~/Core/README.md

 -   Build a `playerloop` with custom preset loops (like one with classical `FixedUpdate` or one with Rendering before Simulation)

+Also, there’s an `ICustomConversionBootstrap` interface which allows you to customize conversion worlds.
+Do you want Psyshock to convert colliders, or are you using Unity Physics exclusively?
+Should the Hybrid Renderer convert skinned meshes, or should Kinemation?
+It used to be a pain to implement these decisions.
+But now you have full control!

 See more: [Customizing the Bootstraps](Customizing%20the%20Bootstraps.md)

 ### Explicit Top-Down Hierarchical System Ordering